-All is natural and serene.
-But Butney Bank has a secret.
-The history of this place is quite different from how things now seem.
+All seems natural and serene but Butney Bank has a secret.
+The history of this place is quite different from how things now appear today.
 Where Canada geese now graze on grassy mudflats ships once sailed.
 The whole creek was a hive of industry, chimneys billowed smoke, furnaces roared and ladened boats brought timber from Norway and took away mining machinery to destinations as far flung as South Africa and Brazil.

 But in time all dust settles and nature claims even what was never really her creation.
 So Butney Bank settled down into the mud and became a different kind of anchorage, not so much for boats but for acorns.

-NB: I should note that I have not been able to find the name Butney Bank in any historical record, it is the name my father, who has lived in the area of more than 70 years, gives the bank.
+I should note that I have not been able to find the name Butney Bank in any historical record, it is the name my father, who has lived in the area of more than 75 years, gives the bank.
 He doesn’t remember why it is called this but played there as a boy.